Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Dephasing enhanced transport

-For a given $f$ there is an optimal dephasing rate $\gamma_{\rm opt}$, beyond which the current is degraded by dephasing.
-This is illustrated in \fir{fig2}(d), where it is shown that both the maximum enhancement of the current and $\gamma_{\rm opt}$ increase with $f$.
-While for a weak driving $f=0.1$ the current enhancement at its $\gamma_{\rm opt}$ is $37\%$ relative to $\gamma = 0$, for $f=1$ the enhancement is $\approx 10^7$.
-For $\gamma > \gamma_{\rm opt}$ the current is reduced because the $\mathcal{L}_d$ contribution to \eqr{master_eq} dominates over the coherent hopping terms and freezes out the dynamics by the Zeno effect~\cite{breuer02}.
-In fact for increasingly large dephasing rates the interaction becomes increasingly irrelevant, as demonstrated in \fir{fig2}(d) by the convergence of the NESS current to the exact $\Delta=0$ solution with dephasing $\av{J}_{\Delta = 0} = -2f/[(\Gamma/4)+(4/\Gamma)+(N-1)\gamma]$~\cite{znidaric10a,znidaric11a}.
+For a given $f$ there is an optimal dephasing rate $\gamma_{\rm opt}$ that maximizes the current, as shown in \fir{fig4}.
+For the parameters of this figure the enhancement at weak driving and the optimal dephasing rate is quite significant, e.g. $\approx37\%$ at $f=0.1$.
+As the driving increases so does the optimal dephasing rate $\gamma_{\rm opt}$, as well as the enhancement of the current, the latter being of several orders of magnitude for $f\rightarrow1$.
+For $\gamma > \gamma_{\rm opt}$ the current is reduced because the $\mathcal{L}_d$ contribution to \eqr{master_eq} dominates over the coherent hopping terms and progressively freezes out the dynamics due to the Zeno effect~\cite{breuer02}.
+In fact for increasingly large $\gamma$ the NESS current converges to the exact $\Delta=0$ solution with dephasing~\cite{znidaric10a,znidaric11a}